urbn/URBNShareKit/README.md

 A subclass of UIActivityViewController which makes sharing content using the native iOS share sheet a breeze.

+## iOS 8.3 Facebook Change
+As of iOS 8.3, you can no longer supply 'body' text to the Facebook activity.
+See more [here](http://stackoverflow.com/a/30020929/480415).
+You can still supply a link and an image though.

 ## Usage

 After adding URBNShareKit to your projects Podfile, import URBNShareKit using the following import line:<br>